consciencia/GitHell/README.md

 # GitHell
 Tool for managing multiple git repositories at once.

-Anyway, If you wonder why this tool is named githell, its because managing multiple repositories which are part of one project is **hell**.
+Anyway, If you wonder why this tool is named githell, its because managing multiple repositories which are part of one project is literally **hell** on earth.

 ## Installation
 ```